 The southern gem of Savannah is a foodie’s paradise!
 One of the local favorite spots for a delicious breakfast is Mirabelle.
 Housed in a charming building dating back to the 1800s, Mirabelle sits on Abercorn Street in the beautiful Historic District.
 Located just across the street from the iconic St. Johns Cathedral,

-Mirabelle specializes in authentic liege waffles inspired by the favorite Belgian street food.
-Waffles are available with a wide variety of sweet toppings, from peach compote, to lemon-lavender curd crème, to ricotta, to cinnamon streusel.
+Mirabelle specializes in authentic liege waffles inspired by Belgian street food.
+Waffles are available with a wide variety of sweet toppings, from peach compote to lemon-lavender curd crème, ricotta, and cinnamon streusel.

-Plus, guests will definitely appreciate the lovely presentation and attention to detail that is given to each waffle.
+Plus, guests will appreciate each waffle’s lovely presentation and attention to detail.
 Alternatively, if you’re in more of a savory mood, Mirabelle also offers a variety of tasty paninis.

 In addition to mouth-watering delights, the interior of Mirabelle is incredibly charming and welcoming.
 In fact, with its Instagrammable interior, it’s easily one of the best Savannah photo spots!